jozzdart/prf/README.md

         <img src="https://img.shields.io/pub/v/prf?style=flat-square">
 </p>

 No boilerplate.
 No repeated strings.
 No setup.
 Define your variables once, then `get()` and `set()` them anywhere with zero friction. `prf` makes local persistence faster, simpler, and easier to scale.
-Supports 20+ built-in types and includes utilities like persistent cooldowns and rate limiters.
+Supports 20+ built-in types and includes utilities like persistent cooldowns, rate limiters and stats.
 Designed to fully replace raw use of `SharedPreferences`.

-> Supports way more types than **SharedPreferences** — including `enums` `DateTime` `JSON models` +20 types and also special services `PrfCooldown` `PrfRateLimiter` for production ready persistent cooldowns and rate limiters.
+> Supports way more types than **SharedPreferences** — including `enums` `DateTime` `JSON models` +20 types and also special services `PrfCooldown` `PrfRateLimiter` `PrfTrackers` for production ready persistent cooldowns, rate limiters and stats.

 - [Introduction](#-define--get--set--done)
 - [Why Use `prf`?](#-why-use-prf)